 My seedlings are spindly, yellowish, and stretching toward the light.

-Get these babes to more light.
+Get those babes to more light, pronto!
 Put them outside on sunny warm days in full sunlight (just a little on the first day, building up more time with each mild sunny day).

 My seedlings are keeling over, pinched at the level of the soil, and now it’s spreading like wildfire; the neighboring seedlings are also biting the dust.

 You’ve got yourself a case of damping-off; a commonly encountered disease affecting seedlings, which is caused by a number of fungi.
 Try increasing ventilation with fans, open windows, etc. and increasing sunlight (if possible).
 Take care to not overwater (see previous notes on watering).
 We add sand to our soil mix, and many growers add a fine layer of coarse sand on top of the soil, both of which discourage fungal activity.
 In addition, we use an organic biological fungicide from a product called Actinovate.
 We add this bacterial inoculant to our germinating soil mix and periodically water our seedlings with the diluted spray.

 My seedlings are slightly yellow and just don’t seem to be growing very fast.

 Your seedlings probably need more nitrogen.
 Water them in with diluted compost tea or fish fertilizer.
 See the previous notes on fertilization.

 We’ve compiled an extensive list of medicinal seed and herb start suppliers on the blog that you can dig into here.
 Or, you can browse a few of our go-to resources below:

 Strictly Medicinal Seeds: Formerly known as Horizon Herbs, this Oregon-based business has the largest collection of organically grown medicinal herb seeds and plants (including woodland medicinals and native plants).
 One of my go-tos for over two decades.
 Check out the detailed propagation profiles on their website!